Government Medical College, Thiruvananthapuram

 The Government Medical College, Thiruvananthapuram, is a public medical college in Thiruvananthapuram, Kerala, India.
 Founded in 1951, it was inaugurated by Prime Minister Jawaharlal Nehru and is Kerala's first ever Medical College.

 Its campus houses several hospitals and institutions in addition to Medical College Hospital (MCH), including the Colleges of Nursing and Pharmaceutical sciences, the Regional Cancer Centre; an autonomous institution founded jointly by the state and union governments, Thiruvananthapuram Dental College, Sree Chitra Tirunal Institute for Medical Sciences and Technology; another autonomous institute under Govt of India, the Priyadarshini Institute of Paramedical Sciences, the Sree Avittom Thirunal Hospital for Women and Children (SAT Hospital), where the highest number of deliveries are reported in Asia, Child development centre (CDC) an autonomous institution under state government and the Multidisciplinary Research Laboratory (MDRL).
 The Regional Institute of Ophthalmology (RIO), also a part of the college, is being upgraded to a national-level independent institute.

 Location

 The college is 7 km north of the Thiruvananthapuram Central Railway Station and the KSRTC Central Bus Station.
 The 232.5 ha campus and hospital campus are west of Dr. C. O. Karunakaran Avenue (formerly the Kumarapuram-Ulloor Road).
 Across from the hospital is the Chalakuzhi road, which meets the NH544 near Pattom.
 The college is about 5 km from Thiruvananthapuram International Airport.

 History

-1948–1980

-The history of Medical College starts with construction of Sree Avittom Thirunal hospital for women and children by Travancore Royal Family.
-Avittom Thirunal was the crown prince of Travancore.
-His death due rheumatic heart disease lead then Maharaja Sree Padmanabha dasa chithira thirunal balarama varma to construct this unique first few of its kind in India.

 In 1948, the government of Travancore appointed a committee to formulate proposals for a medical college at Thiruvananthapuram.
 The committee submitted its report and the scheme was sanctioned in October of that year.
 C. O. Karunakaran was appointed Special Officer for the implementation of the scheme, and was the college's first dean.